cpan-testers/cpantesters-deploy/README.md

 ### Build Docker Containers

-To build the initial Docker containers, use `make docker`.
+To build the initial Docker containers, use `make compose`.
 This will
 build:

 1. `cpantesters/base` - The base CPAN Testers container